THE GONZALES TRUST ORGANIZATIONAL REQUEST FORM

-Requests will be presented quarterly to the Gonzales Trust Committee for review.
-Approved requests will be forwarded to The Arc of the United States for final approval.
-Requestees will be notified of the Committee’s decision.
-If more information is necessary for review, you will be contacted by Jennifer Espey, Executive Director, The Arc of New Mexico.
+Requests will be presented quarterly to the Gonzales Trust Committee for review, then forwarded to The Arc US for final approval.
+Requestees will be notified within 10 days of Arc UW review.
+You may be contacted If more information is necessary for consideration.

 The following criteria apply to this request: